Peter Fonda: Honors

 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 Personal life

-Fonda was married three times, he married his first wife Susan Brewer in 1961; together they have two children, Bridget and Justin.
+Fonda was married three times, he married his first wife Susan Brewer in 1961; together they had three children, Bridget, Justin, and Thomas McGuane (stepson).
 They divorced in 1974 after 13 years of marriage.
 Fonda married his second wife Portia Rebecca Crockett, in 1975.
 The marriage lasted for 36 years until they divorced in 2011.
 Fonda married his third wife Margaret DeVogelaere, in 2011.
 The marriage lasted for eight years until Fonda's death in 2019.